sakshi-singla-1735/omnia/docs/source/OmniaInstallGuide/RHEL_new/OmniaCluster/BuildingCluster/service_cluster_k8s.rst

 Next step
 ===========

-To know how to deploy the telemetry containers on the service cluster, `click here <../../../../https://omniahpc.readthedocs.io/en/staging/Telemetry/service_cluster_telemetry.html>`_.
+To know how to deploy the iDRAC telemetry containers on the service cluster, `click here <../../../../https://omniahpc.readthedocs.io/en/staging/Telemetry/service_cluster_telemetry.html>`_.